The Relational Lab –

 → Embodied therapeutic presence

-Why Relational Skill Matters
+Why Relational Skill is Quintessential

 No matter who you work with—adults, children, individuals, couples, or families—the most powerful tool in the room is not a specific modality.